Hawkins30/IT-Labs/Event-Viewer-and-System-Logs/README.md

-# Lab 11 – Event Viewer & System Logs
+# Lab 11 — Event Viewer & System Logs

-## Purpose
+## Lab Objective
-The purpose of this lab is to demonstrate the ability to access, analyse, filter, and export Windows system logs using the Event Viewer.
-These skills are essential for troubleshooting system issues, diagnosing errors, and supporting users in real IT helpdesk environments.
+Demonstrate the ability to access, analyse, filter, and export Windows system and application logs using Event Viewer in order to support structured troubleshooting and escalation in an IT support environment.

-## Tools Used
-- Windows 10
-- Event Viewer (eventvwr.msc)

 ---

+## Scenario
+A support technician is required to investigate potential system and application issues on a Windows workstation by reviewing system logs, identifying relevant errors and warnings, and preparing log data for further analysis or escalation.

+---

+## Environment
+- **Operating System:** Windows 10
+- **Tool Used:** Event Viewer (`eventvwr.msc`)

+---

-## Steps Performed
+## Investigation Steps

 ### 1. Opened Event Viewer
+Launched Event Viewer using:
-Used Win + R → `eventvwr.msc` to open the Windows Event Viewer and display the main console.
+"Win + R → eventvwr.msc"

+This displayed the main Event Viewer console.
-*Screenshot: Event Viewer main window*

 ---

-### 2. Viewed System Logs
+### 2. Reviewed System Logs
-Navigated to **Windows Logs → System** to review system-level events such as hardware issues, driver problems, and service failures.

-*Screenshot: System log with errors/warnings visible*
+Navigated to:
+"Windows Logs → System"

+Reviewed system-level events related to:
+- Hardware issues
+- Driver problems
+- Service failures

+This log is commonly used to diagnose system stability and boot-related issues.

 ---

 ### 3. Investigated a System Error
-Selected a red error entry and reviewed its detailed information, including:
+Selected an error-level event and reviewed detailed information including:
 - Event ID
 - Source
 - Log level
 - Description

-This demonstrates the ability to understand and interpret log data.

-*Screenshot: System error details*
+This information is critical for identifying the cause of system issues and researching known errors.

 ---

-### 4. Opened Application Logs
+### 4. Reviewed Application Logs
-Navigated to **Windows Logs → Application** to examine software-related errors and warnings, such as application crashes or service issues.

-*Screenshot: Application log error/warning*
+Navigated to:
+"Windows Logs → Application"

+Examined software-related events such as:
+- Application crashes
+- Application warnings
+- Service-related application issues

+This log is used to diagnose problems affecting installed software.

 ---

 ### 5. Filtered the System Log
-Right-clicked **System → Filter Current Log…** and filtered by:
+Applied a filter to the System log using:
+"Filter Current Log…"

+Filtered by:
-- Error
+- Event Level: Error
-- Warning
+- Event Level: Warning

-This shows the ability to quickly isolate important issues in a busy log.

-*Screenshot: Filtered log showing only errors and warnings*
+This allowed rapid identification of critical issues within a large volume of log entries.

 ---

 ### 6. Created a Custom View
 Created a custom view under:
-**Custom Views → Create Custom View**
+"Custom Views → Create Custom View"

-Settings:
+Configured the view with the following settings:
 - Logged: Last hour
-- Event Levels: Error + Warning
+- Event Levels: Error and Warning
-- Logs: System + Application
+- Logs: System and Application

-Named it:
+Saved the view as:
-`Errors and Warnings – Last Hour`
+"Errors and Warnings — Last Hour"

-This is a common task in real IT troubleshooting.

-*Screenshot: Custom View displayed in left pane*
+Custom views are commonly used in real IT environments to quickly monitor recent issues.

 ---

 ### 7. Exported the System Log
+Exported system logs using:
-Right-clicked **Windows Logs → System → Save All Events As…**
+"Windows Logs → System → Save All Events As…"

-Saved the log as `system-log.evtx` on the desktop.
+Saved the file as:

-This demonstrates the ability to export logs for escalation or documentation purposes.

-*Screenshot: Saved .evtx file*
+"system-log.evtx"

+Exporting logs is essential for documentation, escalation, and collaboration with senior support teams.

 ---

+## Verification
+- System and application logs successfully accessed
+- Errors and warnings identified and reviewed
+- Filters and custom views applied correctly
+- Logs exported in `.evtx` format for further analysis

+---

-## What I Learned
+## Outcome
+System and application log data was successfully analysed, filtered, and exported, demonstrating effective use of Event Viewer for troubleshooting and escalation purposes.

+---

+## Key Takeaways
-- How to navigate Windows Event Viewer
+- How to navigate and use Windows Event Viewer
-- Differences between System, Application, and other log types
+- Differences between System and Application logs
-- How to interpret log details such as Event IDs and sources
+- How to interpret Event IDs, sources, and log levels
-- How to filter logs to find critical issues quickly
+- How to filter logs to identify critical issues quickly
 - How to create and save custom views for rapid troubleshooting
 - How to export logs for analysis or escalation

 ---

+## Evidence
+Screenshots documenting each step are stored in the `/screenshots` directory, including:
+- Event Viewer main console
+- System log with errors and warnings visible
+- Detailed view of a system error
+- Application log entries
+- Filtered log view
+- Custom view displayed in the navigation pane
+- Exported `.evtx` log file

+---

 ## Why This Lab Matters
 Windows Event Viewer is one of the most important troubleshooting tools in IT support.
-It is used to diagnose:
+It is routinely used to diagnose:
 - Service failures
 - Driver issues
 - System crashes
 - Application errors
 - Boot problems
-- Network issues
+- Network-related issues

-Mastering Event Viewer is essential for both CompTIA A+ and real-world helpdesk roles.
+Proficiency with Event Viewer is essential for both entry-level IT support roles and real-world helpdesk environments.